Skip to main content

 Run code

-Scenario runs have code that identifies them.
+Scenario runs have a code that identifies them.
 For Fire Behaviour runs, the code is a sequential number.
 For Impact Analysis runs, the code is a sequential letter.
+For more information, see Run codes.

 Run descriptions